 - ¼ teaspoon salt

-- 4 ounces shredded cheddar cheese ('marble cheddar' or 'mild', about 1 cup)
+- 4 ounces shredded cheddar cheese (a combination of white and orange cheddar is great), about 1 cup

 Other Fry Toppings/Garnish